📢 This book in a few sentences

 All teams are different and may require different approaches to succeed.
 Communication is always a big one here.
 Be clear about who does what and be open to making changes along the way.
 You may make your team members feel closer to each other if you engage them in unusual, challenging, and exciting activities, which require working together to achieve a common goal.
 This can make them bond quicker.

 Avoid groupthink.
 Make sure that everyone can present and discuss their ideas with other team members.
 You can generate effective relationships using a STAR technique — working together by respecting all of the following: Separateness (different perspectives), Tuning (talking and listening), Action (opportunities), and the Reason to work together.

 👉 Understanding data & information

-You probably already know how important data is in this time and age, so you’d at least know the basics.
+You probably already know how important data is in this time and age, so you should at least know the basics.
 Learn how to access, explore, analyse and interpret data and information from a wide range of data sources.

-Try picking up some data science-related courses, such as visualization, modeling, preparation, presentation and communication techniques to enhance your career.
+Try picking up some data science-related courses, such as visualisation, modeling, preparation, presentation, and communication techniques to enhance your career.
 You might find it fun to learn how real-world data skills are being applied at Netflix, LinkedIn, GoodReads, or Deep Blue too…

 Dealing with data requires a great level of attention to detail and organisation.
 You can organise the information you gather by use of location, alphabet, time, category, and hierarchy.
 Cluster similar information together and try to identify patterns and trends.
 At this point, the most important part about data is that you not only need to be able to gather and understand the information but also ensure that it is relevant and accurate.
 Be sure to dig into the credibility of the data or information you gather — who said this, what is their experience, what was their motivation at the time, etc.